OlgaKuryatnikova/website/content/publication/machines.md

 # Abstract and optional shortened version.
 abstract = "We consider the minimum makespan problem for n tasks and two unrelated parallel selfish machines.
 Let Rn be the best approximation ratio of randomized monotone scale-free algorithms.
-This class contains the most efficient algorithms known for truthful scheduling on two machines.
+This class contains the most efficient algorithms known for truthful scheduling on two machines." abstract_short = ""
-We propose a new Min − Max formulation for Rn, as well as upper and lower bounds on Rn based on this formulation.
-For the lower bound, we exploit pointwise approximations of cumulative distribution functions (CDFs).
-For the upper bound, we construct randomized algorithms using distributions with piecewise rational CDFs.
-Our method improves upon the existing bounds on Rn for small n." abstract_short = ""

 title = "New bounds for truthful scheduling on two unrelated selfish machines"